NumEconCopenhagen/projects-2020-jop/inauguralproject/README.md

 # Inaugural project

+TEST 2

 This notebook solves a labor supply problem numirically and finds the optimal values of different types of taxes from a political view.

 The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).